akeneo/pim-api-docs/content/rest-api/authentication.md

 You now have a client ID and a secret.
 But the request to get this token needs a username and a password.

-### Starting from the v4 of the PIM
+### Since the PIM v4

-In v4 or newer PIM, this username and password are automatically generated whenever you create a connection in the UI.
+Since the PIM v4, this username and password are automatically generated whenever you create a connection in the UI.
 Navigate to `System/Connections`, click on your connection and find your username and password in the `Credentials` section.

 You may need to regenerate a password if you haven't saved it anywhere.
 Indeed, for security reasons, the PIM can only show it to you once, after the connection is created.
 There is a `Regenerate` button close to the hidden password if needed. :wink: